vaughnteegarden/slate/source/includes/_checkoutmanager.md

 AddProductToCart adds a product to the cart for a particular merchant.

-Method signature: `session.addProductToCart( CheckoutProduct, String TOTO, [callback or interface] )`
+Method signature: `session.CheckoutManager.addProductToCart( CheckoutProduct, String TOTO, [callback or interface] )`

 You must pass in a `CheckoutProduct` object, the merchantId as a string, and a `CheckoutInterface` object (or callback).